 The Davidson Gifted Database is your gateway to a wealth of information about the gifted population.
 This database houses thousands of resources and hundreds of articles for gifted students, as well as their parents and educators.
 This page is a monthly summary of new additions to the database:

-This Tips for Parents article is from a seminar hosted by Kiesa Kay, who provides advice on helping gifted students through parental divorce.
+This Tips for Parents article is from a seminar hosted by Kara McGoey, who provides strategies on coping with peer pressure.

 See more resources